-Ealing is one of seven London boroughs to receive funding from Transport for London (TfL) through the Liveable Neighbourhoods project.
+Ealing is one of the London boroughs to receive funding from Transport for London (TfL) through the Liveable Neighbourhoods project.
 The programme provides funding for boroughs to make positive changes to streets which contribute to improved conditions for walking, cycling and public transport.

 The idea is that these improvements also help to improve air quality and increase local people’s activity levels through reducing traffic.
 Businesses will also be supported by making local town centres more attractive and accessible.